-Risk and potential issues How we are addressing the issues Current status Delivery of the business case requires continued strong "business as usual" performance whilst improving operational efficiency and growing the business to deliver our challenging targets.
-The delivery of individual initiatives is managed through the appointment of project teams, led by senior management, with clearly defined outputs and close monitoring of progress.
-Tracking of the Group's core business performance is Our Wrexham Head Office opened on schedule in September.
-Our ambitious digitalisation project is progressing satisfactorily and will improve our interface with customers Failure to deliver the business case commitments would cause reputational damage. supported by a comprehensive suite of management information. and our efficiency in the months and years ahead.
-Area of risk: STRATEGIC Board members receive regular performance updates We continue to closely monitor the Group's day to Risk tolerance: Low in respect of both core business and project work. day performance to ensure successful delivery of our Pre-control rating: High Post-control rating: Significant core business activities.
+Risk and potential issues How we are addressing the issues Current status Delivery of the business The delivery of individual Our Wrexham Head Office case requires continued initiatives is managed through the opened on schedule in strong "business as usual" appointment of project teams, September. performance whilst led by senior management, with Our ambitious improving operational clearly defined outputs and close digitalisation project is efficiency and growing monitoring of progress. progressing satisfactorily the business to deliver our Tracking of the Group's core and will improve our challenging targets. business performance is interface with customers Failure to deliver the supported by a comprehensive and our efficiency in the business case commitments suite of management information. months and years ahead. would cause reputational Board members receive We continue to closely damage. regular performance updates monitor the Group's day to Area of risk: STRaTEGIC in respect of both core business day performance to ensure Risk tolerance: Low and project work. successful delivery of our Pre-control rating: High Post-control rating: Significant core business activities.